 Non-contingent pricing protects independence

-Museum donation assignments can carry pressure from donors, recipient institutions, advisers, dealers, and filing deadlines.
-The appraiser fee should remain separate from the value conclusion and the tax outcome.
+Museum donation assignments can carry pressure from donors, institutions, advisers, dealers, and filing deadlines.
+The appraiser fee should remain separate from the value conclusion and tax outcome.

 Reject percentage-of-value fees, deduction-based fees, tax-savings fees, success fees, or bonuses tied to museum acceptance.